Last Updated on 6th August 2021 by Allison

-Choosing a good name for your craft business is very important.
+One of the first, and most important things you need to do when starting your own craft business, is to choose a good name.
+This is very important.
 After all, it will be your identity for hopefully many years to come.
 It is also the first impression potential customers get when interacting with your business.
-It helps if your business name is memorable by either being funny, catchy, or self explanatory.

-Do you want it to contain what it is you sell? for example, jewellery?
+Do you want your business name to reflect what it is you will be selling? for example, jewellery?

 Maybe something personal to you?
 You could name your business after your children or your pets.

 You could pick something completely random, yet memorable.
 One way of doing this is to start a list of random words that you like the sound of or they mean something personally to you.
 You could also ask some friends or family members to give you a random word, add them to your list, and then see if you get any inspiration from it.